nblumhardt/serilog-wiki/AppSettings.md

     <add key="serilog:write-to:RollingFile.retainedFileCountLimit" value="10" />
 ```

+Any environment variables specified in a setting value (e.g. `%TEMP%`) will be expanded appropriately when read.

 ### Using sink extensions from additional assemblies

 To use sinks from additional assemblies, specify them with the `serilog:using` key.